AresMUSH/aresmush/game/plugins/demographics/help/census.md

 There's also a census to see a breakdown of characters by gender, skills, or rank.

 `census gender` - Counts characters by gender.
-`census skills` - Shows a summary of skills.
+`census skills <type>` - Shows a summary of skills.
+Type can be Action, Background or Language.
 `census ranks` - Counts characters by rank.

 You can also see a breakdown of characters from a particupar group, like a faction.
 See [Groups](/help/demographics/groups) for information about what groups are available.